tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : The signature algorithm of the credential key pair, where the type SignatureScheme is as defined in {{!RFC8446}}.
 This is expected to be the same as CertificateVerify.algorithm sent by the server.

-expected_version:

-: The version of TLS in which the credential will be used, where the type ProtocolVersion is as defined in {{!RFC8446}}.
-This is expected to match the protocol version that is negotiated by the client and server.

 ASN1_subjectPublicKeyInfo: